raffleit/raffleit-github-backup/README.md

 # Raffle It's website

-The theme used is [Freelancer](http://startbootstrap.com/template-overviews/freelancer/) is a one page freelancer portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
+The theme used is [Freelancer](http://startbootstrap.com/template-overviews/freelancer/) from [Start Bootstrap](http://startbootstrap.com/).